MarioSMB/doknowevil.net/README.md

 # doknowevil.net

 I wanted a statically generated blog.
-I started with Pelican, and made a theme.
+I started with [pelican](http://blog.getpelican.com/), and made a theme.
 No new content yet.

 ![dke theme](dke.png)